 Vivitrol is the brand name for the injectable form of the generic drug naltrexone.
 It is used in treatment programs for those addicted to opioids and is given once a month.
 A simplified explanation of how it works is that it occupies the brain’s receptors that are normally affected by the opioid.
 Since space is filled up, the drug has no place to go, so patients do not feel the pleasurable effects of the drugs that they are expecting.

 It is imperative that Vivitrol is used only by those who have already gone through detox and are 100 percent opiate free.
 Furthermore, anyone who has taken any opiate or opioid of any kind within the previous 10-14 days should not use Vivitrol.
 Please discuss instructions of use and concerns with your prescribing physician before taking this drug.

-In most cases, the benefits of Vivitrol outweigh the risks; when used as recommended and under medical supervision.
-It takes away the physical craving for the addictive opiates.
-This makes the recovery process easier by preventing relapses.
-If used by those who are not ready for recovery and who are still using opiates, it can be dangerous or even life-threatening.
+In most cases, the benefits of Vivitrol outweigh the risks, when used as recommended and under medical supervision.
+This medication truly eliminates the physical craving for opioid drugs, which makes the recovery process much easier while also preventing relapses.
+Although, using this drug in conjunction with opioids can be dangerous or even life-threatening.

 Vivitrol is not intended for a stand-alone treatment for opiate addiction.
-It is most effective when used in conjunction with counseling and other aspects of a comprehensive recovery program.
+It is most effective when combined with counseling and other aspects of a comprehensive recovery program.